des4maisons/til/til.md

 # git, github

+* `git commit --amend --no-edit` says to use the commit message for the commit you're about to amend, instead of forcing you to edit it.
 * Add this to your `.git/config` if you want `git fetch` to pull down all the pull request tips.
 Put it under `[remote "origin"]`.